qiangbo1222/TransLearn_NP/README.md

 ## Data

 The data used for training can be derived from the offical website of [ChEMBL](https://www.ebi.ac.uk/chembl/).
-The code needed for clean and process data are provided.
+The code needed for cleaning and processing data are provided.

 ## Usage